Hesperian Health Guides

 First let the children test each other, one eye at a time.
 Hang the chart in a place where the light is good.
 Then make a line about 3 meters from the chart.
 The child to be tested stands behind the line, holding the cut-out “E” and covering one eye.
 Another child points at the different “E” shapes, starting from the top.

 Ask the child being tested to hold the cut-out “E” so that its legs point the same way as the “E” on the chart.
 When he gets to the bottom, or can no longer see, have him cover the other eye and start over.
 If the child can easily see the “E”s on the bottom line, he sees well.
-If he has trouble seeing the second or third line, he sees poorly.
+If he has trouble seeing the second or third line, he has vision difficulty.

 To test children with cognitive delay, hearing loss, or who have trouble communicating, you can use pictures of different things they recognize.
 Hold up one picture at a time and have the child either name it or point to a similar picture-or the real object.
 For example, you can make a set of cards with pictures like this: